 Online services and apps should follow the technical requirements of the Web Content Accessibility Guidelines (WCAG) 2.0 or 2.1.
 This ensures that people with various kinds of disabilities can still use these platforms.
 Unfortunately, research shows there are still many barriers that are preventing people with disabilities from banking online.

 What’s standing in the way of full web accessibility in financial services?
-To begin with, some financial institutions may be misled by myths related to people with disabilities, online accessibility and finances.
+To begin with, stakeholders in some financial institutions may be misled by myths related to people with disabilities, online accessibility and finances.
 Let’s explore a few of them.

 Myth: People with disabilities already have their banking needs met.

 People with disabilities are unbanked and underbanked at a higher rate than the general population.
-This is detailed in the FDIC National Survey of Unbanked and Underbanked Households, which also reports that households headed by working-age adults with disabilities are less likely to go online for their banking, and more likely to visit a bank branch and see a teller to access their account2.
+This is detailed in the FDIC National Survey of Unbanked and Underbanked Households, which also reports that households headed by working-age adults with disabilities are less likely to go online for their banking, and more likely to visit a bank branch and see a teller to access their account.4

 Myth: Banks have no obligation to improve web accessibility.

-Banks are “places of public accommodation” and, as such, are covered under Title III of the Americans with Disabilities Act.
+Banks are “places of public accommodation” and, as such, are covered under Title III of the Americans with Disabilities Act (ADA).
 This law prohibits discrimination against people with disabilities.
 Financial institutions are required to ensure that people with disabilities can use their services.
 Increasingly, this has been interpreted as applying to websites, since they have become such a fundamental part of doing business.
 In 2016, as part of a dispute resolution, the Bank of America signed a legal agreement to make its online mortgage documents accessible to people with vision disabilities.

 Myth: People with disabilities have no need of wealth management services, because they don’t have wealth.

 It’s true that some people with disabilities are living in poverty, and at higher rates than in the general population.
 However, there are also vast numbers who do not fit this category.
 Research from the National Center for Health Statistics shows that over 22 percent of disability households have incomes that are four times the poverty threshold, or higher.
-In fact, there are more disability households included in this group than there are below the poverty line4.
-In 2016, the Return on Disability Group calculated that Americans with Disabilities have a total income of about $872.7 billion5.
+In fact, there are more disability households included in this group than there are below the poverty line.7 In 2016, the Return on Disability Group calculated that Americans with Disabilities have a total income of about $872.7 billion.8

 Myth: Online barriers don’t have much impact – and besides, people with disabilities have their own workarounds.